le-panier-fotolia.jpg

 The districts of Marseille

 Marseille has 111 official districts, 16 boroughs and eight sectors.
-Find all the information on the tourist districts of Marseille !
+Find all the information on the districts of Marseille !
 Each sector contains two boroughs, each of which is made up of several districts.
 The city has eight sector town halls and a main town hall located on the street “Quai du Port”.

 The origin of the neighbourhoods